Probate & Estate ATTORNEY in Columbus

 Relief from Administration

 In Ohio, if the total value of all property in the decedent’s name is $35,000 or less, the estate can be relieved from Ohio’s formal estate administration requirements.
-Please contact Winkler Legal so that we can assist you in obtaining relief from estate administration.
+Please contact Winkler Legal so our probate lawyers in Columbus, Ohio can assist you in obtaining relief from estate administration.

 If a dispute arises as to the validity of a Will, interested individuals may contest the Will submitted to the probate court.
-There are time restraints as to challenging a will, so it is important to seek the legal advice of a law firm well versed in Will Contests.
+There are time restraints as to challenging a will, so it is important to seek the legal advice of a probate and estate attorney in Columbus who is well versed in Will Contests.

 Spousal Elective Share